ClementCauffet/Blockchain-from-Scratch/README.md

 3. Who owns the money and who is sending it ?
 4. (WIP) more to cover later on cf -> https://en.bitcoin.it/wiki/Protocol_rules#.22tx.22_messages

+### Transactions definition

+Transactions are composed of inputs and outputs.
+As a matter of fact, outputs are inputs from other transactions (UTXO-like).

 Thanks to both Blockchain and Rust communities for information provided online :

 Rust Language : https://www.rust-lang.org/